libsndfile/libsndfile/docs/command.md

 Enable auto downgrade from RF64 to WAV.

-The EBU recomendation is that when writing RF64 files and the resulting file is less than 4Gig in size, it should be downgraded to a WAV file (WAV files have a maximum size of 4Gig). libsndfile doesn't follow the EBU recommendations exactly, mainly because the test suite needs to be able test reading/writing
+The EBU recommendation is that when writing RF64 files and the resulting file is less than 4Gig in size, it should be downgraded to a WAV file (WAV files have a maximum size of 4Gig). libsndfile doesn't follow the EBU recommendations exactly, mainly because the test suite needs to be able test reading/writing